CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 In addition, it may be useful to have academic and professional qualifications certified, for example by inquiring at the university or from previous employers or clients.
 The identity of the candidate should also be verified.
 B. by presentation of identity documents.

 The outsourcing service provider should therefore coordinate with the outsourcing customers in advance of the service provision with regard to the requirements of the personnel to be deployed.
-These requirements should be taken into account with every change of personnel or new employees.
+These requirements should be taken into account with each change of personnel or new entry.

-When drafting the contract between the outsourcing service provider and the outsourcing customer, it should be noted which side has to carry out which checks, if necessary, and to what extent these have to be carried out.
+When drafting the contract between the outsourcing service provider and the outsourcing customer, it should be noted which side should carry out which checks, if necessary, and to what extent these must be performed.

 3 Further information
 ------------------------------